AndyFul/Hard_Configurator/README.md

 The H_C can also work with enabled Smart App Control from this version.

 ## Software incompatibilities
 1. Software Restriction Policies (SRP) used in H_C may conflict with SRP introduced via Group Policy Object (GPO), available in Windows Pro, Education, and Enterprise editions.
-Before using H_C, the SRP has to be removed from GPO.
+Before using H_C, the SRP should be removed from GPO.
 2. Caution is required when applying policies via GPO on Windows 11 - this can turn OFF the SRP.
 So, after each GPO session, it is necessary to run and close H_C, which will automatically turn ON the SRP again.
 3. H_C can also conflict with any software that uses SRP, but such applications are rare (CryptoPrevent, SBGuard, AskAdmin).
 Before using H_C, the conflicting application should be uninstalled.
 4. It is not recommended to use H_C alongside WindowsHybridHardening and SimpleWindowsHardening.
 These applications share several settings, which can lead to misconfigurations.